[Learn Korean I32] -(ㄴ/는)다니(까), -(ㄴ/는)다니까(요), -(ㄴ/는)다고(요)

 So, what do you have to add? -라니까요 Yes!!
 You add -라니까요 to make 진짜라니까요.
 “I’m telling you it’s true.”

-You can also use this grammar in contexts where the speaker himself is simply emphasizing what he wants to convey, as in the following example sentence.
+You can also use this grammar in contexts where the speaker emphasizes what he wants to convey, as in the following sentence.

 I’m telling you there is no one but you who understands me.